WarrenGarabrandt/DatabaseRestore/README.md

 ## Usage
 Starting the tool with no arguments will display the usage instructions.
+Most parameters have a long --option and a shorter -o option format, so you can write the full version for readability or the short version for compactness.
+I'll be using the full version in the example for clarity.
+Options which require parameters are shown as <parameter> but don't require you to actually enter the <> brackets.

   --autosource -a <mode> <path>   : select a source file from specified path based on specified mode.